sica42/GuildInventory/README.md

 GuildInventory is a shared inventory for guilds.
 Members can add items that they want to make available to other members.
 For now you'll have to manually message/mail members to request items.

 Still BETA!
-It shouldn't happen, but if you see a green/yellow dot continuously blinking in the top right corner do a `/reload`!!
+If you see a green/yellow dot continuously blinking in the top right corner do a `/reload`!!

 ---